AhmadChaudhry628/rock-paper-scissors-game/README.md

 - CSS3;
 - JavaScript;
 - React.js
----
-## Getting Starter

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

-### `npm test`
 ##
 for the development of this project the following technologies where used:
 - Visual Studio Code;